Business Affairs Manager

 Are you the right candidate?

-- Comprehensive understanding of Business Affairs for the television and digital media industry, and related strategy including market knowledge where applicable (e.g. of independent production costs and talent fees)
+- Comprehensive understanding of scripted Business Affairs for the television, radio and digital media industry and related BBC policy and strategy (or an ability to acquire the same) including market knowledge where applicable e.g. of independent production costs and talent fees.

 About the BBC